 Tips for scheduling a daily power hour with healthy boundaries in place to protect it:

 - Eliminate distractions.
 Turn your cellphone off or put it in airplane mode and let calls go to voicemail.
 Close down your email program.
 Basically, if it dings or flashes, turn it off!
+These can be just as distracting as family members barging into the room.

 - Turn people away.
 If someone does barge into your office, ask, “Is this an emergency?
 Can this wait until 10am?”
 If the answer is yes (it can wait) then let the person know you’ll follow up at 10 when you’ve wrapped up what you’re working on.
 This may take a few attempts, but with repetition, you’ll start to train people to respect your Power Hour!